mo1ein/jobname/src/wallex.md

 - Tell us about yourself.

-- Can u tell software layer when request come from to our code and where go?
+- Can you tell me the software layers that a request goes through in our code, and where it ends up?

 - What is ORM?